 Cloud-hosted solutions are flexible and allow users to easily make customizations and adapt the solution to their needs.

 Self-hosted solutions might offer customization options, but these can significantly increase the implementation time and custom features can cause problems when the core software needs to be updated.

 A Cloud-based solution takes less time to implement compared to Self-hosted solutions.
 Implementing self-hosted solutions requires more organizational tasks, responsibilities, and additional time for hardware and infrastructure setup.

 The real cost of Moodle

-Moodle can be downloaded for free, it can be self-hosted or hosted by a 3rd party company such as Moodlerooms.
+Moodle can be downloaded for free, it can be self-hosted or hosted by a third party company such as Blackboard Open LMS (formerly Moodlerooms).
 Here is an analysis of the cost of each option:

 You can run a few hundred students on a single server and single database, as long as you don't mind the possibility of outages if the server fails or occurs outside of normal school hours.
 A small-school configuration can often be installed and administered by an IT enthusiast so the running cost won’t be that high considering that just one FTE is needed to keep the system running.